 The South West Path follows the cliffs with an offshoot trail taking you to Logan Rock an 80 ton rock owned by the National Trust.
 Up until 1824 this could be rocked without much effort, but then one Lt.
 Goldsmith and 12 of his ship’s crew, levered it off with crowbars.
 This caused local outrage as it was a tourist attraction and the admiralty forced him to replace it which took 60 men, a series of block and tackle and the bill of £130 went to the Lieutenant.
 Although restored to its original place it will not rock so easily!
 There follows a more challenging walk towards Penberth Cove and Porthguaron which are lovely places to pause before you reach Lamorna, a tiny harbour village with a famous once illegal old pub the ‘Lamorna Wink.’

-Accommodation: We stay in a Granite farmhouse, where you can relax in the landscaped gardens watching the swallows.
+Accommodation: Stay tonight in a Granite farmhouse, where you can relax in the landscaped gardens watching the swallows.

 Today the walk starts around Penzer Point and views over Mounts Bay and towards the island of St. Michael’s Mount.
 Next you arrive at Mousehole (pron’Mowzl’), another picture postcard village, with a history of pilchard fishing and now has a small artists community.
 The path from here to Newlyn is beside the road but you can go inland via the village of Paul to see the monument erected to Dolly Pentreath (died 1778) regarded as the last native Cornish speaker who spoke no English.
 Newlyn and Penzance are quite built up being ports as well has important vacation destinations.
 Although Newlyn has some nice galleries, you may wish to catch the bus into Penzance from here.
 The latter has more attractions including some Georgian and Regency housing, the exuberant Egyptian House, Maritime Museum and National Lighthouse Museum.

-Accommodation: We use a number of guesthouses in the busy town of Penzance.
+Accommodation: there are a number of guesthouses we use in the busy town of Penzance.

 Depart Penzance after breakfast